Skip to Content

 Categories:

-Classes Unite to Collectively Construct Homecoming Floats
+Classes Collectively Construct Homecoming Floats

 Focused on perfecting the preparation of their crafting materials, StuCo Junior Class Vice President Reva Chandane and Secretary Ryan Gu work on constructing their Minecraft-themed float.
 The volunteers worked hard to ensure that their float effectively portrayed the desired theme, and was fun and interactive in anticipation of the upcoming parade.